NLTP/Rules/README.md

 - (1) Signup eligibility:
    + (a) Players who have signed up for the MLTP draft and are not on an MLTP roster at the end of the draft will be eligible, and automatically entered into, the NLTP Draft.
       - (i) If an overqualified player indicates that they are not available on Mondays for the MLTP draft, they will not be eligible for NLTP.
 Players qualify for this rule if they meet any of the following criteria for their most recent season of NALTP:
-         * (1) They played the majority of their minutes in MLTP (majors or minors),
+         * (1) They played the majority of their minutes in MLTP (majors or minors);
-         * (2) They played at least half of total available regular-season minutes in minors AND had a positional or total NISH of 70 or higher,
+         * (2) They played at least half of total available regular-season minutes in minors AND had a positional or total NISH of 70 or higher;
-         * (3) They played at least half of total available regular-season minutes in NLTP-A AND had a positional or total NISH of 90 or higher, or
+         * (3) They played at least half of total available regular-season minutes in NLTP-A AND had a positional or total NISH of 90 or higher; or
          * (4) The player is deemed by the CRC to be beyond the skill level of NLTP.
       - (ii) Players will not be permitted to switch positions to circumvent this rule.
       - (iii) It is the responsibility of the player to confirm their eligibility for the draft.